DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/epilogue.md

 This secret was shared only by six people who infiltrated the angel palace.
 Kai, Rinne, Jeanne.
-Fairin, Saki and Ashlan.
+Farin, Saki and Ashlan.

 At the elven village's plaza.
-When Kai arrived there, he could see gathered there Fairin, Saki and Ashlan, in discussion with the elder.
+When Kai arrived there, he could see gathered there Farin, Saki and Ashlan, in discussion with the elder.
 And up in the tree...

 "Forgive me, thee might be worried about it, but this matter concerns all foreign gods.